GeneralSergal/ORP/SYSTEM_MAP.md

 ORP is not a chatbot system.

-It is a controlled epistemic evaluation framework.
+It is a deterministic epistemic evaluation architecture.

 ---